Random graph: Properties

-Coloring
+Colouring

 Given a random graph G of order n with the vertex V(G) = {1, ..., n}, by the greedy algorithm on the number of colors, the vertices can be colored with colors 1, 2, ... (vertex 1 is colored 1, vertex 2 is colored 1 if it is not adjacent to vertex 1, otherwise it is colored 2, etc.).

 The number of proper colorings of random graphs given a number of q colors, called its chromatic polynomial, remains unknown so far.
 The scaling of zeros of the chromatic polynomial of random graphs with parameters n and the number of edges m or the connection probability p has been studied empirically using an algorithm based on symbolic pattern matching.

 Random trees

 A random tree is a tree or arborescence that is formed by a stochastic process.
 In a large range of random graphs of order n and size M(n) the distribution of the number of tree components of order k is asymptotically Poisson.
-Types of random trees include uniform spanning tree, random minimal spanning tree, random binary tree, treap, rapidly exploring random tree, Brownian tree, and random forest.
+Types of random trees include uniform spanning tree, random minimum spanning tree, random binary tree, treap, rapidly exploring random tree, Brownian tree, and random forest.